scottluskcis/scottluskcis/README.md

 - ⚡ Fun fact: ...
 -->

 My name is **Scott** and you should know, I love solving problems using software.
 It's a good day for me when I get to launch an IDE and write some code :smile:.
 I've been doing software development for almost 20 years now and I :heart: what I do.
+I've held a lot of different roles throughout my career from Software Engineer -> Software Analyst -> Software Scientist -> Solution Architect -> Software Consultant and more.
+The commonality across all of my experience is I enjoy Software Engineering in whatever form it comes in.

-I am a **Principal Solution Architect** currently working at [Hitachi Solutions America](https://global.hitachi-solutions.com/).
+I currently work at [GitHub](https://github.com/).
 I am a graduate of the [University of South Alabama](https://www.southalabama.edu/) with my Masters, Computer and Information Sciences.
 I am a lifelong student and every day is an opportunity to learning something new.
 I am a consultant and I work hard to help others to improve their lives, the lives of others, and make an impact in the world enabling them to do what they do best by helping them get there through the use of software and technology :dart:.

+Reach me at 📧 **scottluskcis@github.com**, I love to collaborate with others, learn new things, explorer, and solve complex problems together.

 <!--
 ### :octocat: GitHub Stats